LUCY GLENDINNING, using the human body to provoke the viewer

 What is your chief enemy of creativity?

-I think being self conscious, is the big enemy of creativity, worrying what other people will think, is a real killer.
+I think being self-conscious, is the big enemy of creativity, worrying what other people will think, is a real killer.
 I have to work knowing I won’t be observed, for that reason, and only show people if I choose to.
 I find cant be experimental otherwise.
-Distractions is much less but sometimes, when I am getting going on something new, I find other things to get caught up in.
+Distractions are much less but sometimes, when I am getting going on something new, I find other things to get caught up in.
 I get in my own way if that makes any sense.